plone/training/deployment/in_operation.rst

 Web Hosting
 -----------

-We use nginx for the outer web server, depending on it to do efficient URL rewriting for virtual hosting and for handling https.
+We use Nginx for the outer web server, depending on it to do efficient URL rewriting for virtual hosting and for handling https.

 We'll have much more to say about virtual hosting later when we talk about how to customize it.
 What you need to know now is that simple virtual hosting is automatically set up between the hostname you supply in the inventory and the ``/Plone`` site in the ZODB.